quackingduck-archive/gitdoc/README.md

 Stability in the sense that you should be able to come back to a GitDoc instance 15 months later, type `rake` and see the content without too much fiddling with technology.

-There are literally hundreds of 'similar' projects to GitDoc.
+There are literally hundreds of similar projects to GitDoc.
 A couple that I like are:

 * [Gollum](https://github.com/github/gollum) - If you don't mind waiting after you've committed your changes to see them rendered then this thing is pretty cool.
 Power's the GitHub wikis.
 * [Brochure](https://github.com/sstephenson/brochure) - Supports partials and pages can be written in any [Tilt](https://github.com/rtomayko/tilt) based template language.